lycheeverse/lycheeverse.github.io/src/content/docs/recipes/cookies.md

 done.
 If the file doesn't exist yet, lychee creates it.

-This means you can run lychee once to collect cookies and reuse them on later runs by pointing at the same file.
+This means you can run lychee once to collect cookies and reuse them on later runs by pointing at the same file, which can save some manual work!

 ## File format